netxms/netxms-doc/admin/preface.rst

    |product_name| is an enterprise grade multi-platform modular network management
    and monitoring system.
-It provides comprehensive event management, performance monitoring, alerting, reporting and graphing for all layers of IT infrastructure — from network devices to business application layer.
+It provides comprehensive event management, performance monitoring, alerting, reporting and graphing for all layers of IT infrastructure — from network devices to the business application layer.
    Having been designed with flexibility and scalability in mind, |product_name| features a wide range of supported platforms.

-   This document only covers core platform, product-specific extensions are documented in corresponding manuals.
+   This document only covers the core platform.
+Product-specific extensions are documented in their corresponding manuals.

 .. ifconfig:: release_type == 'oss'